Skip to main content

 - value: ${secrets.get('openai', 'key-two')} # Try if first fails

-If all keys for the current model fail, the gateway moves to the next model in its candidate list.
-This happens when:
+After exhausting all keys for a model, the gateway moves to the next model candidate.
+Candidates come from:

 {